-My Grandmother and The Rolling Stones
+Formative years part 2: My grandmother and The Rolling Stones

 This is a story about my grandmother.

-I think I was 10 when I read two articles about a band called The Rolling Stones.
-The first one in a local newspaper explaining the decadence of Rock ’n’ Roll as evident in the infamous Altamont concert, the other one in a West German magazine describing Brian Jones’ unique fashion sense and eccentric lifestyle.
-I might have heard that song ‘I can’t get no’, so The Rolling Stones sparked my interest and I would have loved to own a Stones record.
+I might have been 10 years old when I read two articles about a band called ‘The Rolling Stones’.
+The first one in a local East German newspaper explained the decadence of Rock ’n’ Roll as evident in the infamous Altamont concert, the other one in a West German magazine described Brian Jones’ unique fashion sense and eccentric lifestyle.
+I had heard a song that went something like ‘I can’t get no’, so The Rolling Stones sparked my interest and I would have loved to own a Stones record.

-The nearest Intershop, an hour’s drive away, had one in stock – Brian Jones on the cover.
+The nearest Intershop, an hour’s drive away, had one in stock – and Brian Jones on the cover.
 To get it I needed Deutschmarks and to get Deutschmarks I needed my grandmother.
 With the determination of a 10 year old I asked grandma, but she refused to spend her valuable hard currency on a band she called ‘screamers’.

-Christmas came, I did not give up, put Stones onto the wish list and with the support of my dad the pièce de résistance made it onto the gift table.
-And to add to the happiness, grandma seemed somewhat relieved when I put on “Ruby Tuesday” to which she remarked: ‘Not as bad as I thought’.
+And to add to my happiness, grandma seemed somewhat relieved when I put on “Ruby Tuesday” to which she remarked: ‘Not as bad as I thought’.

-This was only the beginning of a beautiful friendship with popular music and grandmother, who, from her travels to the West, started bringing home records that I ended up sharing with my cousin.
+This was only the beginning of a beautiful friendship with popular music and my grandmother, who, from her travels to the West, started bringing home records that I ended up sharing with my cousin.

 Thank you Grandma for introducing me to the wonderful world of Rock ’n’ Roll!